Nubra: Places

 Diskit town in the valley have become the congregation centre for people of the region.
 Diskit is the headquarters of Nubra and thus has lot of government offices with basic facilities.
 It is also connected by road with Leh.

-Along the Nubra or Siachan River lie the villages of Sumur, Kyagar (called Tiger Hill by the Indian Army), Tirith, Panamik, Turtuk and many others.
+Along the Nubra or Siachan River lie the villages of Sumur, Kyagar (called Tiger Village by the Indian Army), Tirith, Panamik, Turtuk and many others.

+Demographics

 Travel routes

 The main road access to Nubra is over Khardung La which is open throughout the year.
 The highest elevation of Khardung La is 5,359 m (17,582 ft), its status as the highest motorable road in the world is no longer accepted by most authorities.
 An alternative route, opened in 2008, crosses the Wari La from Sakti, to the east of Khardung La, connecting to the main Nubra road system via Agham and Khalsar along the Shyok River.
 There are also trekkable passes over the Ladakh Range from the Indus Valley at various points.
 Routes from Nubra to Baltistan and Yarkand, though historically important, have been closed since 1947 and 1950 respectively.